 Dr. Steven Bratman coined the term orthorexia nervosa in 1997 to describe a pattern of behavior marked by an excessive fixation on eating foods that one considers “healthy” or “pure.”
 In his view, orthorexia is not just a strong preference for nutritious food; what makes it pathological is when that preference becomes rigid, causes distress, and begins to impair one’s life and health (Bratman, 1997).

-Orthorexia is a paradoxical condition because it begins with a sincere desire to improve health, yet the obsessive pursuit of “perfect” eating eventually undermines both mental and physical well-being.
-What starts as mindful nutrition hardens into an obsession with labeling foods as strictly “good” or “bad,” “pure” or “toxic.”
-This black-and-white thinking drives the elimination of entire food groups or ingredients, often without medical necessity and at the expense of nutrients that are necessary to health and function.
+Orthorexia is a paradoxical condition because it begins with a sincere desire to improve health, and yet it ultimately becomes the obsessive pursuit of “perfect” eating.
+What starts as mindful nutrition hardens into tunnel vision for labeling foods as strictly “good” or “bad,” “pure” or “toxic.”
+This black-and-white thinking can lead to the elimination of entire food groups or ingredients from a person’s diet, often without medical necessity and at the expense of essential nutrients.
+Eventually, orthorexia undermines both mental and physical well-being.

 Social connections shrink, too.
-Every day eating situations (dinner at a restaurant, home-cooked meals with friends or family) feel threatening rather than enjoyable — not being able to verify and control how food is sourced and prepared is a dealbreaker for virtually every social situation.
-Eating outside a controlled environment triggers anxiety, worry, and fear, so it feels easier to withdraw than risk “slipping up.”
+Every day eating situations (dinner at a restaurant, home-cooked meals with friends or family) can feel threatening rather than enjoyable; not being able to verify and control how food is sourced and prepared is a dealbreaker for virtually every social situation.
+Eating outside a controlled environment triggers anxiety, worry, and fear, so it feels easier to withdraw completely than to risk “slipping up”.

-The paradox in orthorexia is stark — in striving to become healthier, a person with orthorexia may end up less nourished, more isolated, and burdened with greater psychological distress.
+The paradox in orthorexia is stark: in striving to become healthier, a person may end up less nourished, more isolated, and burdened with greater psychological distress.

 Is orthorexia an eating disorder?